Privacy Policy

 US State Privacy Rights (including California)

-Residents of certain U.S. states (including Colorado, Virginia, Connecticut, and Utah) may have additional rights regarding their personal information.
-Please contact us to exercise these rights.
+Residents of certain U.S. states may have additional rights regarding their personal information under applicable state privacy laws.

 Under the California Consumer Privacy Act (CCPA) and the California Privacy Rights Act (CPRA), California residents have the right to: